 A truly American holiday, the Fourth of July is also known as Independence Day.
-Independence Day commemorates the signing and adoption of the Declaration of Independence on July 4, 1776, which gave the colonies independence from Britain.
+It commemorates the signing and adoption of the Declaration of Independence on July 4, 1776, which gave the colonies independence from Britain.

 Independence Day is a federal holiday, and Americans typically celebrate bigtime with fireworks, barbecues and parades throughout the United States.

 Although many New Yorkers skip town for the Fourth of July, New York City hosts truly impressive fireworks displays as well as a number of other events to commemorate the holiday.
-Visitors to New York City get a vacation bonus: They can watch the largest fireworks display in the United States in person.
-It really is quite the sight to behold and makes for a very memorable holiday, even if it's a bit different from what you're used to.
+Visitors to New York City get a vacation bonus: They can watch the largest fireworks display in the United States in person, which makes for a very spectacular holiday, even if it's a bit different from what you're used to.

 01 of 04